iximiuz/labs-content-samples/sample-tutorial/index.md

 ```
 ::

-All tabbed blocks in the document are synchronized, so if the user switches to another code tab in one block,
+All tabbed blocks of the same group in the document are synchronized,
+so if the user switches to another code tab in one block,
 the same tab will be selected in all other tabbed blocks on the page:

 ::tabbed